+- Place the projector on a stable, hard surface, at the desired distance from the projection screen.

+- Insert the end of the VGA cable

+marked 'LCD' into the computer

+connector port on the LCD projector.

+Connect the connector marked

+'Monitor' onto your monitor cable, and

+the connector marked 'VGA', into the

+VGA port on the PC unit.
+If you do not

+intend to use a monitor then just leave

+the short cable section unconnected.

+For MAC computers an adapter is

+required in addition and the main user

+guide should be referred to for

+information.

-- 1. Place the projector on a stable, hard surface at the desired distance from the projection screen. - Connect the computer source equipment to the computer connector port of the LCD projector. - Connect video sources if required, using the supplied A/V cable.
-If necessary use SCART adapter. - Connect one end of the mouse cable marked 'LCD' into the mouse port on the LCD projector and the other end marked 'MA' (Mouse Adapter) into the appropriate mouse adapter, determined by which mouse type you are using. - Ensure the ventilation grills on the LCD projector are not obstructed.
-Apply mains power to the projector.
-Remember to switch on the unit at the Power ON/OFF switch! - 6.
-Apply mains power to the various items of source equipment.
+- 3. Connect video sources if required, using the supplied A/V cable.

+- Connect one end of the mouse cable marked 'LCD' into the mouse port on the LCD projector and the other end marked 'MA' (Mouse Adapter) into the appropriate mouse adapter, determined by which mouse type you are using.

+- Ensure the ventilation grills on the LCD projector are not obstructed, then apply mains power to the projector.
+Remember to switch on the unit at the Power ON/OFF switch!

+- 6. Apply mains power to the various items of source equipment.